gregpriday/copy-tree/README.md

     -   Create modular rulesets for different project areas
     -   Leverage advanced ruleset features

+-   **[AI-Powered Business Plan Development](docs/workflows/business-plans.md)**: A step-by-step guide to creating a comprehensive business plan and operational system using `ctree` and [Google Gemini](https://gemini.google.com/)'s advanced features.
+Learn how to:
+    -   Conduct in-depth market research with Gemini Deep Research
+    -   Iteratively refine your business plan with AI assistance
+    -   Use `ctree` to provide full project context to Gemini
+    -   Generate detailed financial projections and strategic documents
+    -   Create and document operational processes using Mermaid diagrams
+    -   Continuously improve your plan with data-driven insights

 These workflows are designed to help you maximize the effectiveness of AI assistance in your development process, using Ctree to manage code context and facilitate communication with AI assistants.

 ## Advanced Usage